 We take privacy seriously at ProtonMail which is why we carefully designed and implemented a DDoS protection scheme that would not lead to ANY weakening of privacy.
 The solution we have implemented protects privacy on a technical level, so that no DDoS protection company, regardless of where they are based, can compromise our email privacy.
 Thus, ProtonMail offers the best of both worlds, comprehensive DDoS protection without sacrificing privacy.

 On a related note, we have also had people ask us about ProtonMail’s official position regarding the ongoing Palestinian-Israeli conflict and whether working with an Israeli company means we are taking sides in this conflict.
-The answer is NO. ProtonMail is a beneficiary of financial support from the Swiss government, and we also adhere to a policy of strict neutrality.
+The answer is NO. As a Swiss company, we adhere to a policy of strict neutrality.
 The only position we take is that security and privacy are fundamental human rights which should be guaranteed for all.

 When picking companies to partner with, we only consider two criteria:

 - Does the proposed solution meet our technical requirements regarding security and privacy?

 - Does the proposed solution meet our budget constraints, given that ProtonMail is largely supported by donations?

 When viewed entirely objectively, Radware satisfies both conditions which is why we entered a partnership with them.
 While many conspiracy theorists have criticized our partnership with an Israeli company, many of these same people miss the fact that we also partner with Cyberkov, a company from Kuwait that is very active with helping Palestinian dissidents (https://cyberkov.com/partners-references/).
 This is in fact a long running partnership dating back to June 2014 which well pre-dates partnering with Radware.